cash-4-views/laniakea/README.md

 npm test
 ```

 Note: Azure table storage currently has a bug with 'createTableIfNotExists'.
-You can either ignore it (and the create table tests will fail), or you can go to `node_modules/azure-storage/lib/services/table/tableservice` and add the following line:
+You can either ignore it (and the create table tests will fail), or you can go to `node_modules/azure-storage/lib/services/table/tableservice` and add the following line at 673:
 ```js
 created = false;
 if(!createResponse) createResponse = {}; <--- add this line